MicrosoftDocs/Viva/Viva/goals/VG-admin-portal.md

 ### General

 - [Configure who can create organizations](restrict-organization-creation-permissions.md)
-- Whitelist domains that can be embedded in dashboards
+- Approve domains that can be embedded in dashboards

 ### Integrations